willthames/ansiblefest2018/slides/slides.md

 - copes with Custom Resource Definitions (2.7)

 <aside class="notes">
-Main difference is how `changed` behaves.
+Main difference is how `changed` behaves
 </aside>

 ---